saidvandeklundert/go/README.md

 #### interfaces:

 All types are concrete types, except the interface type.

-The interface type is an abstract type.
-Unlike with a concrete type, we cannot directly use an interface type to create a value.
+The interface type is an abstract type and unlike with a concrete type, we cannot directly use an interface type to create a value.

-Interfaces can be usefull in case a collection of methods do something that can be re-used for a variety of objects.
-Interfaces in Go are oftentimes explained (and used to) define a behavior, like printing, writing etc.
+Interfaces can be usefull in case a method does something that can be re-used for a variety of objects.
+Interfaces in Go are oftentimes explained as something that is used to define a behavior, like printing, writing etc.

 You can create a variable that is an interface type and that has the methods that belong to the interface.
 This makes the method a custom type as well as a collection of methods.